Paula Abdul: Early life

-Abdul was born in San Fernando, California.
-She is Jewish: her father, Harry Abdul, is of Syrian Jewish heritage and was born in Aleppo, Syria, raised in Brazil and emigrated to the United States.
-Her mother, Lorraine (Rykiss), was a concert pianist of Jewish heritage, from Minnedosa, Manitoba, Canada.
+Abdul was born in San Fernando, California and is Jewish.
+Her father, Harry Abdul, is a Syrian Jew who was born in Aleppo, Syria, and raised in Brazil before immigrating to the United States.
+Her mother, Lorraine (Rykiss), was a concert pianist of Jewish origin, from Minnedosa, Manitoba, Canada.
 Abdul has an older sister named Wendy.
 As an avid dancer, Abdul was inspired towards a show business career by Gene Kelly in the film Singin' in the Rain.

 Abdul began taking dance lessons at an early age in ballet, jazz, and tap.
 She attended Van Nuys High School, where she was a cheerleader and an honor student.
 At 15, she received a scholarship to a dance camp near Palm Springs, and in 1978, appeared in a low-budget independent musical film, Junior High School.
 In 1980, she graduated from Van Nuys High School.
 Abdul studied broadcasting at the California State University, Northridge.
 During her freshman year, she was selected from a pool of 700 candidates for the cheerleading squad of the Los Angeles Lakers NBA basketball team—the famed Laker Girls.
 Within a year, she became head choreographer.
 She remained with the Laker Girls until 1986.